alisaifee/coredis/docs/source/handbook/pubsub.rst

 :meth:`~coredis.RedisCluster.pubsub` returns an instance of :class:`coredis.commands.ClusterPubSub`
 which exposes identical functionality to the non clustered client.
-This is possible without worrying about sharding as the :command:``PUBLISH`` command in clustered redis results in messages being broadcasted to every node in the cluster.
+This is possible without worrying about sharding as the :rediscommand:``PUBLISH`` command in clustered redis results in messages being broadcasted to every node in the cluster.
 On the consumer side of the equation **coredis** simply picks a node by hashing the first subscribed channel using the same algorithm used to find slots for keys and consumes the messages from the node the channel hashes to.